AvikChakraborty18/testGitContent/new Folder/Example1.md

     We continue with classic Text Editor.

     Extend your app with a Text field and a Button and a FlexBox to align the items.
 Note, the button has the event `press=".onPress"`.
-You will use it later.
+You will use it later...

     ![](images/3_2_4_addbutton.png)